kevn07/codebrew2020/README.md

     npm install
     npm run serve
 ```
-application by default is running on http://localhost:8080
+application by default will run on http://localhost:8080